-The ID 2:15 for example means that the quotation comes from document 2, and it is the 15th quotation that was created in this document.
-It is located in the 10th paragraph.
-Quotation 6:1 comes from document 6; it is the first quotation created in document 6 and can be found in paragraph 67-71.
+The ID 3:10 means that the quotation comes from document 3, and it is the 10th quotation that was created in this document.

 Quotations are numbered in chronological and not in sequential order.
-If you want to change this order, see Working with Quotations.
+If you want to change this order, see the next section:

 Being able to name each quotation has a number of useful applications.

 - It allows you to quickly glance through your quotations in list view.

 - You can use the name field to paraphrase a quotation as required by some content analysis approaches, or to write a short summary.

 - You can use the name field for fine-grained coding (line-by-line Grounded Theory coding; initial coding in Constructive Grounded Theory, or as required by other interpretative approaches) instead of applying codes.
 If you already apply codes during this phase, you will end up with too many codes that are useless for further analysis.
 See Building a Code System.

 - Adding titles to multimedia quotations.
 See Working with Multimedia Data.

 To add a name to a quotation, right-click on a quotation in the margin area, the Project Explorer, the Quotation Manager or in the Quotation Reader and select Rename.